Legal Header

 Within this section

-This section was last updated on June 2021
+This section was last updated in June 2020

 A new stochastic approach of assessing the oil sands has been developed to capture subsurface variability.
 The aim of this new methodology is to increase accuracy and transparency and to create a framework that allows oil sands reserves to be updated on a yearly basis, consistent with Inter-Provincial Advisory Committee on Energy (IPACE).